jandecaluwe/urubu-quickstart/deploy.md

 layout: page
 ---

+This page describes a way to deploy the website.
+{.lead}

 The website is built in the `_build` subdirectory.
 To deploy it, you must transfer the contents of that subdirectory to the production web server.
 There are many ways to do this.
 An exhaustive overview is beyond the scope of this